Tax season already? Some tips for avoiding stress and scams

 While the required documents might depend on your individual case, here is a general list of what everyone needs:

-—Social Security number
+— Social Security number

-—W-2 forms, if you are employed
+— W-2 forms, if you are employed

-—1099-G, if you are unemployed
+— 1099-G, if you are unemployed

-—Savings and investment records
+— Savings and investment records

-—Any eligible deduction, such as educational expenses, medical bills, charitable donations, etc.
+— Any eligible deduction, such as educational expenses, medical bills, charitable donations, etc.

-—Tax credits, such as child tax credit, retirement savings contributions credit, etc.
+— Tax credits, such as child tax credit, retirement savings contributions credit, etc.

-To find a more detailed document list, visit the IRS website.
+To find a more detailed document list, visit the IRS website at irs.gov.

 Tom O’Saben, director of tax content and government relations at the National Association of Tax Professionals, recommends gathering all of your documents in one place before you start your tax return and also having your documents from last year if your financial situation has drastically changed.